 The pet damages and liability coverages in your renters policy may not cover you for certain incidents.
 Additionally, your insurance company may exclude coverage for damages or injuries caused by certain dog breeds.
 Your renters policy liability limits may be significantly reduced or not applicable at all if you have one of the dog breeds on a restricted breed list.
-You may want to purchase pet liability insurance for extra coverage.
+You may want to consider purchasing pet liability insurance for renters to provide extra coverage.

 Pet liability insurance

 A pet liability policy gives you liability coverage that your renters insurance may not include, such as coverage for dogs with a history of aggression, off-duty police dogs or extended coverage for incidents that occur away from home.

 “It is always good for pet owners to consider their specific issues, such as dog breed or if there is any aggressive history from the dog,” says Ray Farmer, director of the South Carolina Department of Insurance.
 “Owners should look specifically at the policy to understand what they will be responsible to cover and take steps to mitigate any damage that might happen.”

 If your dog has bitten someone, insurers will likely consider it to be more of a risk, regardless of the breed.
 Even if your dog has never bitten or attacked anyone, if the breed is deemed dangerous or risky, it could be difficult to find coverage.

 Although every dog has its own personality and the likelihood of a bite occurring depends greatly on training, there are unfortunately some breeds that are viewed as having more aggressive tendencies or being at a greater risk of causing injury than others.